Alderman Norman's Foundation: The Will

 Norman wrote his will in 1720, with a codicil in 1723.
 The will is long (10,000 words) and complicated.
-The provisions are so elaborate and far-reaching that they have never been able to implemented in full.
+The provisions are so elaborate and far-reaching that they have never been able to be implemented in full.
 The primary purpose of the will was to provide for the education of the sons of his family members and those of his first wife, Ann Mace.
 It did so by providing that every two years a boy should be helped with his education or apprenticeship until, after 60 years, there would be 30 boys, being a sufficient number for a boarding school to be built.
 Very precise details were given as to what the boys should wear, and eat.

 There was a weekly allowance of each item, such as "eight quarts of beer, the beer to be brewed with five pecks of malt to the barrel; and four ounces of hops to each barrel; and the malt to be reckoned at ten shillings per combe, and no more".
 There was never sufficient in the estate for a boarding school to be opened, but a day school did eventually open in 1839, in Cowgate in Norwich, rather than the intended Old Catton (referred to as Catton in the will).
 The school ran for almost 100 years, until the retirement of the last headmaster, John William Howes, in 1934.

 Those entitled to benefit from the educational trust in the Will were the sons of the descendants of Thomas Norman, cousin of the Alderman's father; Thomas Mace, father of Ann Mace; John Lindley, uncle of the Alderman; George Lindley, uncle of the Alderman; Ann Whitlock (née Norman), cousin of the Alderman; Elizabeth Moore (née Norman), cousin of the Alderman; Esther Cobb (née Bradford), step-aunt of the Alderman; Dr Bradford, step-uncle of the Alderman; Roger Mace, uncle of Ann Mace; and Susan Laws (née Dawes), cousin of Ann Mace.
 The will provided that if there were insufficient boys from these descendants, then unrelated boys from Catton or the local wards in Norwich could be educated instead.
 One boy in every 15 was to be chosen as a sizar and to be educated at the University of Cambridge.
 This element of the will was almost wholly unsuccessful: it is said that only one boy ever so proceeded to Cambridge, in 1742, and that he ended his days in a mental institution.